 The clearest experimental demonstration of this was done by Dr. Rudy Leibel in 1995.
 In this experiment he took volunteers, and overfed them to make them gain 10% more weight.
 Then he returned them to their regular weight, and then to 10% or 20% weight loss.
 At each point, he measured the basal metabolic rate (BMR), or how much energy (calories) the body is expending.
 After 10% weight gain, the body burns about 500 calories more per day compared to baseline.
 As the body returns to it’s original weight, so does the metabolic rate.
 After 10% weight loss, the body burns about 300 calories per day less.

 The body tries very hard to maintain its BSW in the original position, acting just like our house thermostat.
-This directly contradicts the ridiculous Calories In/ Calories Out (CICO) viewpoint that hold that simply eating too many calories causes body fatness without regard to the BSW or satiety hormones or pretty much any other physiologic signalling.
+This directly contradicts the Calories In/ Calories Out (CICO) viewpoint that hold that simply eating too many calories causes body fatness without regard to the BSW or satiety hormones or pretty much any other physiologic signaling.
 If you deliberately overeat, your body tries to burn it off.

 ‘Calories’ is not a physiologic notion, as we’ve previously discussed.
 Our body has no ‘calorie’ receptors and does not know how many calories we eat or don’t eat.
 Over the past several centuries, we’ve decoded many of the human metabolic pathways.
 Do you see ‘calories’ mentioned ANYWHERE in this complex diagram?